-Notifications to HealthCERT under Section 31 were noted for the appointment of the FM, and the CSM, and ongoing reporting of lack of RN cover for shifts throughout 2021-22,
+Notifications to HealthCERT under Section 31 were noted for: a wandering resident, the appointment of the FM, and the CSM, change of GP provider and reporting the lack of RN cover for shifts throughout 2021.

-High quality health care and equality for Māori is clearly stated within the Māori health plan and policy.
+High quality health care and equality for Māori is clearly stated within the Māori Health plan and policy.